 The course brings in concrete case studies and speakers showcasing how this monitoring process within fashion or textile companies is tangible and valid when it anchors in openly sharing the results of their suppliers’ audits, performed with third-party collaboration, including disclosure of factory details, towards complying with transparency?
 And how these tools, developed within a third-party review process, allow to benchmark sustainability performance and hence, truly advocate responsibility?
 What is Nike’s disclosure policy through the guiding of an NGO like FLA (Fair Labour Organization)?
 What are the most convincing tools in simultaneously applying and assessing CSR such as the Higgs Index developed by SAC (Sustainable Apparel Coalition) for brands (Patagonia or H&M using it) to self-assess their sustainability improvements throughout a product’s entire life cycle or to conceive their own scoring scale in communicating a product’s sustainability impact to consumers… How to start integrating ecology into economy, taking notice of these brands abiding by the law but also anticipating, questioning regulation, co-working at legislation through panels, platforms, industry workgroups, think tanks, in a participatory mode with policy-makers, local governments, institutions?
 How to envisage sustainability through CSR as a business opportunity offering ways to control risks, to reduce cost, to increase market share and boost revenues?

 The Bachelor Fashion Sustainability shares its’ two first years with the Bachelor Fashion Marketing.
+Year 1 and 2 are structured around the following components: Business Modules, Design Modules, Client Projects.
 The 3rd year will consist of a personal final project on sustainable environment in fashion.